hmcts/design-system/app/views/content/hmcts-a-z/README.md

 ### Respondent

 Explanation:
-The person a case is being made against.
+The person or organistion a case is being made against.
 In a divorce case it is the husband or wife of the person who has applied for a divorce.
+In a benefit appeal case the respondent is the Department of Work and Pensions.

+For citizens:
+Use with explanation

+### Response

+Explanation:
+TThe information which is submitted in response to an appeal.

 For citizens:
 Use with explanation

 ## S